Plantar Fasciitis Self-Care Guide to Help Manage Pain

 2. Stretch Exercises for Plantar Fasciitis Self Treatment

-Stretching exercises are another method for plantar fasciitis self-care, as they alleviate tension in your plantar fascia and calf muscles, reducing pain to increase mobility and flexibility.
+Stretching exercises are another method for plantar fasciitis self-care, as they alleviate tension in your plantar fascia and calf muscles.
+These stretches are commonly recommended to help manage plantar fasciitis discomfort and support flexibility in the plantar fascia and calf muscles.

 Many people do calf stretches as part of these remedies for plantar fasciitis.
 For this stretch, stand and face the wall with one foot slightly back.
 Keeping the back leg straight, bend your front knee and hold the position for 20 to 30 seconds before switching legs.
 Make sure you only deepen this stretch within your physical limitations so as not to cause accidental damage.
 Calf stretches relax the calf muscles and reduce tension in your plantar fascia tissue.

 Another stretch to consider as part of your plantar fasciitis self-care routine is simply called the plantar fascia stretch.
 For this, take a seat on a chair and cross one leg over the opposite knee.
 Slowly and gently pull your toes back toward your shin until you feel it stretching the arch of your foot.
 Hold it for 15 to 30 seconds, then switch to the other side.
-This is one of many recliner exercises you can do in a zero gravity chair to ensure you’ve got the right support and to combine multiple remedies for plantar fasciitis.
+This is one of many recliner exercises you can do in a zero gravity chair to make sure you have the right support, and to combine multiple remedies for plantar fasciitis.

 3. Strength Building Techniques for Your Feet